OpenProphetLabGMBH/protopie_py_bridge_examples/python_mqtt_bridge/README.md

   -s, --script    launch in script mode
   -u, --tui       launch in text ui mode
-  -m, --showmap   during launch, first show the logical mapping of data between MQTT & SOCKETIO -a, --auto      doesn't ask for prompt for launching the script
+  -m, --showmap   during launch, first show the logical mapping of data between MQTT & SOCKETIO -a, --auto      doesn't ask for prompt to proceed after launching the script
 ```

 ---